Taxation of international executives

-If an individual spends 183 days or more in the United Kingdom in a tax year, he/she will be regarded as resident in the United Kingdom for the whole of that year (6 April to following 5 April).
-(For determining UK residence, usually a day is counted if the individual is present at midnight.)
+If an individual spends 183 days or more in the United Kingdom in a tax year, he/she will be regarded as resident in the United Kingdom for the whole of that year.
+The tax year runs from 6 April to the following 5 April.
+For determining U.K. residence, usually a day is counted if the individual is present at midnight.

-If a short-term assignee is determined to be UK resident for a year, there may be some available reliefs and exemptions to limit their exposure to UK tax to income attributable to UK sources / duties only.
+If a short-term assignee is deemed to be U.K. resident for a year, there may be some reliefs and exemptions available to restrict their exposure to U.K. tax to income attributable to U.K. sources/duties only.
 Again, due to the complex nature of the rules, the assignee will need to take specific advice regarding their circumstances.

 Are there special payroll considerations for short-term assignments?

 If a short-term assignee is in the United Kingdom working for an entity in the United Kingdom, it is likely that that entity will have a responsibility to operate Pay-as-you-earn (“PAYE”).
 However, if it is anticipated that the employee will be able to claim tax treaty relief and not have a tax liability, the U.K. entity might well be able to enter into arrangements with HMRC under which it does not have to operate PAYE, provided it agrees to certain undertakings.

 What income will be taxed during short-term assignments?

 Subject to tax treaty relief, all of the income relating to U.K. duties will be taxable.

 If the assignee is not resident in the United Kingdom, income relating to non-U.K. duties will not be taxable.